joealden/corum-docs/src/evaluation/3-usabilityFeatures/1-index.md

 crashing.

-It is also important that users are given helpful error messages when appropriate, for example on the signup page, if a user attempted to sign up with a username that already existed it wouldn't be a good user experience to be told that an error occurred but not what caused it.
+It is also important that users are given helpful error messages when appropriate, for example on the signup page, if a user attempts to sign up with a username that already exists it wouldn't be a good user experience to be told that an error occurred but not what caused it.
 If the user wasn't told that the username was the issue then they might think its another issue like their email address has already been used or their passwords don't match.
 For this reason it